glycerine/rpc25519/README.md

 been a massive pain.
 That is why I wrote `selfy`.

 The `selfy` command is an easy way to create private keys, certificates, and self-signed certficate authories.
-It is vastly more usable than mountain of complexity that is `openssl`, but more limited in scope.
+It is vastly more usable than the mountain of complexity that is `openssl`.
+It is more limited in scope.
 In our opinion, this a good thing.

 If you are in a hurry to get started, the most basic